Keerthanaa8232/EDA-for-Sales_data_Analysis/README.md

-🧾 Sales Data Analysis
+🧾 SALES DATA ANALYSIS

-Overview
+OVERVIEW

 This project performs Exploratory Data Analysis (EDA) on a sales dataset to uncover business insights such as:
 --> The best month for sales
 --> Top-performing cities
 --> Most sold products